 In the autumn of 1888, a shaggy mutt found his way to the post office of Albany, New York.
 The mail workers there fell in love with the friendly pooch’s cute antics and named him Owney.

 Little did they know that it was the beginning of a legendary chapter in the history of postal services.
 Rather than chasing a mailman, this dog was about to turn one.

 Owney loved the smell of mailbags and soon began following them around.
 He would act as the dutiful guard and would only allow the designated mailman to access them.
 Soon, he started moving with the mail – on trains and coaches, first within the state and later across the country.

 Since none of the trains and wagons he was on ever met with an accident (derailments were quite common back then), the postal staff, as well as the railways, considered Owney as a good luck charm.

-They would record Owney’s travels by attaching metal baggage tags to his collar to identify the rail lines he travelled on.
-Since he travelled far and wide, to dozens of destinations, soon he got weighed done by his collection of tags.
+They would record Owney’s travels by attaching metal baggage tags to his collar to identify the rail lines he traveled on.
+Since he traveled far and wide, to dozens of destinations, soon he got weighed done by his collection of tags.